izukaike/Digital_Electronics_In_Cpp/README.md

-# Digital_Electronics_In_Cpp
+# Digital_Logic_In_Cpp
-I want to learn more about digital hardware/electronics and I want to keep up with my C++.
+I want to learn more about digital logic and I want to keep up with my C++.
 Here are my projects!

 Skills:
  - C++